About glandular fever

 Symptoms of glandular fever

-Young children with Epstein-Barr virus can have very few or no obvious symptoms.
-Only 50% of older children develop symptoms.
+Young children with glandular fever can have very few or no obvious symptoms.
+Only half of older children with the virus develop symptoms.

 When there are symptoms of glandular fever, they come on gradually and might include: